Travelers to Havana will get used to seeing the ocean from what seems like every city corner and every rooftop. But where are the beaches in Havana?

 After Playa Bacuranao (which leaves much to be desired!), Playa Tarará is the second-closest beach to Havana and boasts an impressive shoreline.
 While next-door neighbor Playa Megano tends to attract more visitors, Tarará has plenty of offer and is a great choice for those looking for the convenience of proximity to Havana and its beautiful shoreline.

 Tarará has a decent-sized town just off the beachfront where you’ll find a number of places to eat and some small hotels and beach cottage rentals.
-While it doesn’t have as much to offer as larger Guanabo at the end of the grouping of beaches in Playas del Este, it’s a good option to consider for those who make be seeking to spend at least one night in the area.
+While it doesn’t have as much to offer as larger Guanabo at the end of the grouping of beaches in Playas del Este, it’s a good option to consider for those who want to spend at least one night in the area.

 6. Playa Boca Ciega